abiosoft/caddyserver.com/content/docs/locale.md

 link: https://github.com/simia-tech/caddy-locale
 ---

 locale detects the client's locale.
 It sets a header field named Detected-Locale with the value.
-It also creates a new [replacable value](/docs/placeholders) `{locale}` with the detected locale.

 ### Syntax